FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/oauth-configuration.png" alt="Client Id and Client Secret settings for the application." class="img-fluid" figure=false %}

-We have not discussed how to create the `API_KEY`, but [learn more about it here](https://fusionauth.io/docs/v1/tech/apis/authentication) if you want to create your own.
+We have not discussed how to create the `API_KEY`, but [learn more about it here](https://fusionauth.io/docs/v1/tech/apis/authentication) if you want to create your own, otherwise use the one you noted above.

 Below is the code for a basic express server; notice that we make use of `dotenv` by adding the following code inside our `index.js`: